Guildly/contracts/README.md

 - Deploy a guild contract from the Guild Manager (Factory contract).
 - Initialize permissions of the guild, this is setting some contracts addresses and selectors which the guild can interact with.
-- Whitelist members to your guild, choosing their acess roles (after which they can then opt to join).
+- Add members to your guild, choosing their access roles.
 - Deposit some tokens into the guild.
 - Members of the guild can interact with functions permitted, while also using tokens withiin it.

-## Browser Extension

-There is a browser extension in development to allow easy use and access to guild contracts.
-The browser extension code and instructions are in this [Repo](https://github.com/Guildly/guildly-extension).

 ## Testing

-- Starknet client in pytest used for unit tests (tests)
-- Nile scripts used for testnet deployment (under guildly_cli)
+Some tests have been created in snforge.
+You can run `scarb test` to run them in the main directory.

 ## TODO

 - [x] Add proxy testing
-- [x] Dynamic roles
+- [ ] Bit mapped roles
 - [ ] Reward distribution